-- (1) Approving Official (AO): A Government employee responsible for the following activities: - (a) Establish and continually monitor internal controls to ensure that the prior approval of purchases and funds certification are obtained by cardholders and key duties of the program are properly segregated. - (b) Notify the APC when a cardholder retires, leaves FAA, transfers to another office, or no longer requires a purchase card. - (c) Establish procedures to ensure that cardholder purchase card files are retained when a cardholder retires, transfers to another office, or leaves FAA. - (d) Submit the application for a new purchase cardholder to the APC for establishing a new cardholder's account. - (e) Submit a written request to the APC to change the cardholder's single and/or monthly purchase limit. - (f) Report fraudulent or improper use of the purchase card to the National Purchase Card Program Manager and APC.
+- (1) An approving official (AO) must be a Government employee that is currently at or above the pay band/grade level of the cardholders to be assigned to the AO. - (2) Approving Official (AO): A Government employee responsible for the following activities: - (a) Establish and continually monitor internal controls to ensure that the prior approval of purchases and funds certification are obtained by cardholders and key duties of the program are properly segregated. - (b) Notify the APC when a cardholder retires, leaves FAA, transfers to another office, or no longer requires a purchase card. - (c) Establish procedures to ensure that cardholder purchase card files are retained when a cardholder retires, transfers to another office, or leaves FAA. - (d) Approve new purchase cardholder application and spending limits and submit a justification of need for a new purchase card account to the APC. - (e) Submit written requests to the APC to change the cardholder's single and/or monthly purchase limit.